-Topics: Introduction: What is AI?
-Foundations and History of AI, Intelligent Agents: Agents and environment, Concept of Rationality, The nature of environment, The structure of agents.
+Topics: Introduction: What Is AI?
+The State of the Art.
+Intelligent Agents: Agents and environment, Concept of Rationality, The nature of environment, The structure of agents.

 1.1 What is AI?

 Artificial Intelligence (AI) is a field of computer science dedicated to develop systems capable of performing tasks that would typically require human intelligence.
 These tasks include learning, reasoning, problem-solving, perception, understanding natural language, and even interacting with the environment.
 AI aims to create machines or software that can mimic or simulate human cognitive functions.